gvwilson/thirdbit/_posts/2014/2014-09-15-stray-thoughts.md

   The car broken down on the way home, so what would usually be a three and a half hour journey was closer to six, but it wasn't until we came over the hill and saw the tops of Toronto's skyscrapers that I thought, "I have to finish writing that summary.
 And archive everything from the code review study.
-And..."
+And…"
 </p>
 <p>
   They really didn't feel like my thoughts.